ppphp/yayagf/README.md

 -project_root.yml // TODO
 -Dockerfile

-### yayagf server // FIXME
+## run a project // FIXME

-1. go into any go project

-2. `yayagf server` will monitor the code, recompile the code when compilable and run.
+`yayagf server` will monitor the code, recompile the code when compilable and run.

-### yayagf package

-package to docker // TODO some others

-### yayagf generate

-generate a component scaffold.
+## generate a component scaffold

 ```bash
 yayagf g commands